-3.2 Fact Sheet.
-Six weeks prior to the competition (May 2, 2011) a one-page fact sheet providing basic descriptions of the air vehicle and systems shall be submitted to AUVSI Seafarer Chapter.
-It shall include frequencies used for air vehicle control (manual or autonomous) and payload control/imagery receipt, fuel and/or battery type and air vehicle dimensions including gross weight.

-3.3 Journal Paper.
-Each team is required to electronically submit a journal paper that describes the design of their entry and the rationale behind their design choices.
+- 3.2.
+Fact Sheet.
+Six weeks prior to the competition (May 9, 2013) a one-page fact sheet providing basic descriptions of the air vehicle and systems shall be submitted to AUVSI Seafarer Chapter.
+It shall include frequencies used for air vehicle control (manual or autonomous) and payload control/imagery receipt, fuel and/or battery type and air vehicle dimensions including gross weight, launchers, vehicles, and other large equipment that the team will bring to the competition and which equipment will be taken to the airfield.
+A specific format for the fact sheet will be posted at the competition web site. - 3.3.
+Journal Paper.
+Each team shall electronically submit a journal paper that describes the design of their entry and the rationale behind their design choices.
+The acceptable means of electronic submittal is posting in the team's folder on the competition SharePoint site.
 The paper shall include an abstract, description of the systems engineering approach, descriptions of the UAS design, test and evaluation results (including payload and navigation system performance), and safety considerations/approach.
-Systems engineering includes mission/ requirements analysis, design rationale, and expected performance.
+Systems engineering includes mission/requirements analysis, design rationale, and expected performance.
 Design descriptions are required for the air vehicle, ground control station, data link, payload, mission planning, data processing and method of autonomy and target types supported by autonomous cueing/recognition (if utilized).
 Specific attention shall be paid to safety criteria.
 The journal paper shall include a photo of the UAS air vehicle.
-The journal paper (including proof of flight video or statement) must be received by AUVSI Seafarer Chapter no later than May 23, 2011.
+The journal paper (including proof of flight video or statement) must be received by AUVSI Seafarer Chapter no later than May 30, 2013. - 3.4.
+Oral Presentation.

-3.4 Oral Presentation.
 The Oral Presentation will not be a restatement of the Journal Paper.
-Instead, it will take the shape of a Test Readiness Review (FRR) during which the competitors will present the judges with

-- 3.4.1 System Safety Overview

-- 3.4.2 Results of developmental test (DT)

-- 3.4.3 Evidence of likely Mission Accomplishment

-- 3.4.4 Pre-Mission Brief

-- 3.4.5 A static display describing the elements above

-Only systems presented in the Flight Readiness Review, inspected by safety inspectors, and included in the preflight brief will be permitted to fly.
+Instead, it will take the shape of a Flight Readiness Review (FRR) during which the competitors will present the judges with - 3.4.1.
+System Safety Overview - 3.4.2.
+Results of developmental test (DT)/Evidence of likely Mission Accomplishment - 3.4.3.
+Pre-Mission Brief - 3.4.4.
+A static display describing the elements above - 3.4.5.
+Only systems presented in the FRR, inspected by safety inspectors, and included in the preflight brief will be permitted to fly.

-3.5 Flight Demonstration.
+3.5.
+Flight Demonstration.

-3.5.1 Takeoff - Takeoff shall take place within one of two designated Takeoff/Landing areas, depending on wind direction.
+3.5.1.
+Takeoff - Takeoff shall take place within one of two designated Takeoff/Landing areas, depending on wind direction.
 This area will be paved asphalt surface, roughly 100 ft wide, with no height obstacles.
 Systems utilizing launchers and/or not performing wheeled landing may utilize the grass immediately adjacent to the runway; however, grass area will not be prepared.
 Takeoff from moving vehicles is prohibited.
 Launchers will be inspected by competition safety inspectors before they are allowed for use in the competition.
 After takeoff, the air vehicle shall maintain steady, controlled flight at altitudes above 100 feet and under 750 ft MSL (Note: airfield elevation is approximately 10 ft MSL).
 Takeoff under manual control with transition to autonomous flight is permitted.
 Extra credit and a cash award will be provided for autonomous Takeoff.